 The 6th Dimensions Festival ended on a real high proving that the power of music has the ability to make everyone smile, come rain or shine.

 Written by Hannah Smith

-After you have enjoyed the live concert Photography of `Dimensions festival` in Croatia from David Gasson then make sure to visit his GALLERY.
+After you have enjoyed the Dimensions festival pictures in Croatia from David Gasson then make sure to visit his GALLERY.
 You will find more of his relevant work and links to his social media /websites and other published and non published portfolios.
 You can also view this photographer`s full A to Z of ALL the bands and artists they have photographed for Chasing The Light Art.The links below are where you will find more great Rock n Roll and Croatian concert / festival images and reviews from this photographer.